Commercial diving: Breathing apparatus

 A number of factors dictate the type of breathing apparatus used by the diver.
 Typical considerations include the length of the dive, water contamination, space constraints and vehicle access for support vehicles.
 Commercial divers will rarely use scuba equipment for occupational health and safety reasons.

 Scuba diving

 Open circuit scuba equipment is occasionally used by commercial divers working on sites where surface supplied equipment is unsuitable, such as around raised structures like a water tower, or in remote locations where it is necessary to carry equipment to the dive site.
 Normally, for comfort and for practicality, a full face mask such as those manufactured by Kirby Morgan will be used to allow torches and video cameras to be mounted onto the mask.
-The benefit of full-face masks is that they can are considered safer and can normally be used with surface supplied equipment as well as scuba, reducing the need for contractor to have two different sets of equipment and the spares to service them.
+The benefit of full-face masks is that they are considered safer, as they protect the airway, and can normally be used with surface supplied equipment as well as scuba, reducing the need for contractor to have two different sets of equipment and the spares to service them.